Saeel-Dhatrak/reactTodo/src/components/notes/javareactnotes.md

     - 400 - Bad Request (such as validation error)
     - 404 - Resource Not Found
     - 500 - Server Error
-- Upon the successful creation of the user, the appropriate response status for us is 201.
+- Upon the successful creation of the user, the appropriate response status is 201.
 To achieve this, our `createUser()` method should return this response status.
 For this purpose, we'll utilize the `ResponseEntity` class found in *org.springframework.http*.
 There are several classes available in *org.springframework.http* that correspond to different response statuses we aim to return.
 - The above method is updated as shown below.
 - ```java
     @PostMapping("/users")